Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

 Laser-Guided Karma: Happens to all the children, whose misfortunes (or, in Charlie's case, good fortune) are a direct result of their personality and actions.

-Spoiled Brat: All of the naughty kids.
+Spoiled Brat: All four.
 Augustus' parents feed him pounds of chocolate, Violet's parents indulge all her obnoxious habits, Veruca's parents get her anything she wants, and Mike Teevee's parents actually encourage his television watching because it means they won't have to babysit him.

 Victimized Bystander: The naughty children who fall victim to events in the factory survive in most versions, but with "reminders" of their misbehavior.
 Augustus is thin as a rail from being squeezed through the pipes, Violet is purple, Veruca is covered in garbage, and Mike is a 10-foot giant (the end result of being put through a taffy puller to de-shrink him).